 \subsection{Three Variables}

 For $n=3$, all 16 functions can be classified into six classes, as shown in Table \ref{table3}.
 Several researchers independently developed protocols to compute different functions.
 First, as the XOR protocol of Mizuki and Sone \cite{mizuki09} is committed-format, it can be repeatedly applied to any number of variables without requiring helping cards.
-In 2016, Mizuki \cite{mizuki16} developed a card-minimal protocol to compute the AND function for any number of variables.
+In 2016, Mizuki \cite{mizuki16} developed a card-minimal protocol to compute the AND function with any number of variables.
 Isuzugawa et al. \cite{isuzugawa} later improved the performance of the three-variable AND protocol to use only two shuffles.

-In 2019, Shinagawa and Mizuki \cite{shinagawa} constructed a six-card protocol to compute the equality function ($S^3_{\{0,3\}}$) that uses only a single shuffle.
+In 2019, Shinagawa and Mizuki \cite{shinagawa} constructed a six-card protocol to compute the equality function $S^3_{\{0,3\}}$ that uses only a single shuffle.
 Later, Ruangwises and Itoh \cite{ruangwises} developed a card-minimal protocol for the same function (with any number of variables) that uses more shuffles but is committed-format.
-They also introduced a general technique to compute any $n$-variable \textit{doubly symmetric}\footnote{A function $S_X^n$ such that $x \in X$ if and only if $n-x \in X$ for every $x \in \{0,1,...,n\}$ is called doubly symmetric.} Boolean function with $2n$ cards.
-In 2021, Toyoda et al. \cite{toyoda} proposed a six-card protocol to compute the majority function ($S^3_{\{2,3\}}$).
+They also introduced a general technique to compute any $n$-variable \textit{doubly symmetric}\footnote{A doubly symmetric function is a function $S_X^n$ such that $x \in X$ if and only if $n-x \in X$ for every $x \in \{0,1,...,n\}$.} Boolean function with $2n$ cards.
+In 2021, Toyoda et al. \cite{toyoda} proposed a six-card protocol to compute the majority function $S^3_{\{2,3\}}$.

-Very recently, in 2023, Shikata et al. \cite{shikata} introduced a technique to compute any three-variable function $S_X^n$ such that $0 \in X$ if and only if $3 \in X$ with six cards.
+Very recently, in 2023, Shikata et al. \cite{shikata2} introduced a six-card protocol to compute any three-variable function $S_X^n$ such that $0 \in X$ if and only if $3 \in X$.
 This solved the only remaining non-trivial class (the one containing $S^3_{\{1\}}$) in the case $n=3$, finally making the problem settled for this case.